snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/index.md

 | Custom structured event | se |
 | Custom self describing event | ue |

-Further information about the event payload can be found in the [tracker](/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/index.md) [protocol documentation](https://github.com/snowplow/snowplow/wiki/snowplow-tracker-protocol#3-snowplow-events).
+Further information about the event payload can be found in the [Snowplow Tracker Protocol](/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/index.md).

 ##### `eventSchema`